 - Culturally appropriate, Chinese-language resources are still limited within the community.

-- A majority of older adults do not understand or have limited ability to understand English.
+- A majority of older adults do not understand or have a limited ability to understand English.
 Service providers need to provide interpretation services and help older adults understand the resources.

 - The workshop presentations, resource materials and videos can be used by service providers to continue raising public awareness about elder abuse in Chinese communities.